just-js/just/README.md

 - look at gvisor - we could do similar and reduce syscalls to a subset
 - /dev/loop module
 - shared memory module
+- recurse all the way down the directory - auto-discover the dependencies

 - remove all throws in lib/*.js